Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Evaluation

-\fakeparagraph{Settings} In this set of experiments, we demonstrate that \sysname outperforms other baselines under varying number of training samples and updating ratios.
-We also conduct an ablation study concerning the re-initialization of weights discussed in \secref{sec:randomness}.
-We implement \sysname with and without re-initialization, GCPU with and without re-initialization and RPU (see \secref{sec:benchmarks}) on VGGNet using CIFAR10 dataset.
+\fakeparagraph{Settings} In this section, we show that \sysname outperforms other baselines under varying number of training samples and updating ratios in multi-round updating.
+We also conduct ablations concerning the re-initialization of weights discussed in \secref{sec:initialization}.
+We implement \sysname with and without re-initialization, GCPU with and without re-initialization, RPU, and Pruning \cite{bib:ICLR20:Renda} (see more details in \secref{sec:multiround}) on VGGNet using CIFAR10 dataset.
 We compare these methods with different amounts of samples $\{|\mathcal{D}^1|,|\delta\mathcal{D}^r|\}$ and different updating ratios $k$.
-Each experiment runs three times using random data samples.
+Without further notations, each experiment runs three times using random data samples.

-\fakeparagraph{Results} We compare the difference between the accuracy under each partial updating method and that under full updating.
-The mean accuracy difference (over three runs) is plotted in \figref{fig:number_ratio}.
-A comprehensive set of results including the standard deviations of the accuracy difference is provided in Appendix \ref{sec:app_ablation}.
-As seen in \figref{fig:number_ratio}, \sysname (with re-initialization) always achieves the highest accuracy.
+\fakeparagraph{Results} We compare the difference between the accuracy under each method and that under full updating.
+The mean accuracy difference over three runs is plotted in \figref{fig:number_ratio}.
+A comprehensive set of results including the absolute accuracy and the standard deviations is provided in Appendix \ref{app:ablation}.
+As seen in \figref{fig:number_ratio}, \sysname (with re-initialization) always achieves the highest accuracy. \sysname also significantly outperforms the pruning method, especially under a small updating ratio.
+Note that we preferred a smaller updating ratio in our context because it explores the limits of the approach and it indicates that we can improve the deployed model more frequently with the same accumulated server-to-edge communication cost.
 The dashed curves and the solid curves with the same color can be viewed as the ablation study of our re-initialization scheme.
-Particularly given a large number of rounds, it is critical to re-initialize the start point $\bm{w}^{r-1}$ after performing several rounds (as discussed in \secref{sec:randomness}).
+Particularly given a large number of rounds, it is critical to re-initialize the start point $\bm{w}^{r-1}$ after several rounds (as discussed in \secref{sec:initialization}).

+In the first few rounds, partial updating methods almost always yield a higher test accuracy than full updating, \ie the curves are above zero.
+This is due to the fact that the amount of available samples is rather small, and partial updating may avoid some co-adaptation in full updating.
+The partial updating methods perform almost randomly in the first round compared to each other, because the limited data are not sufficient to distinguish critical weights from the random initialization $\bm{w}^0$.
+This also motivates us to (partially) update the deployed model when new samples are available.

+\fakeparagraph{Pruning weights vs. pruning incremental weights} One of our chosen baselines, global contribution partial updating (GCPU, see Alg. \ref{alg:gcpu}), could be viewed as a counterpart of the pruning method \cite{bib:ICLR20:Renda}, \ie pruning the incremental weights with the least magnitudes.
+By comparing GCPU (with or without re-initialization) with ``Pruning'', we conclude that retaining previous weights yields better performance than zero-outing the weights.